The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 Teachings

-The other teachings of Jesus in the Sermon on the Mount focus on two main things: our relationship with God and our relationship with people.
+The other teachings of Jesus in the Sermon on the Mount focus on two main things: our relationship with God and our relationship with other people.

 In the Sermon on the Mount, Jesus teaches us the spiritual disciplines of praying and fasting.
-Contrary to the practice of the Pharisees, we are encouraged to pray in private and to earnestly pray from a heart of worship.
+Contrary to the practice of the Pharisees, we are encouraged to pray in private and earnestly from a heart of worship.
 There is no point in mindlessly repeating the same words over and over.
 Jesus gives us an example of how to pray in the Lord’s Prayer.
-He set an example himself by fasting for 40 days in preparation for His ministry.
+He set an example Himself by fasting for 40 days in preparation for His ministry.

 Our knowledge and relationship with God are very important as this will determine our beliefs, choices, and actions.
 When we have the right foundation, we will have the right heart and bear fruit in the form of good works.

 Our relationship with God will overflow into our relationship with others.
 The wisdom of Jesus corrected so many misunderstandings of the Old Testament and even in the present times.
-He goes on to explain how anger is just like murder and looking lustfully at a woman is like adultery.
+He goes on to explain how anger is just like murder, and looking lustfully at a woman is like adultery.

 Jesus is the Fulfillment of the Law